ptyork/au-aist2120-19fa-project1d/README.md

     - strip() any extra spaces or newlines from the beginning or end of the line
     - create an empty string called `encrypted`
     - now you want to iterate over each CHARACTER in the line.
 For each:
-        - If the character is NOT a character in [A-Za-z] (use isalpha()), just append it to your `chars` list and go on to the next character
+        - If the character is NOT a character in [A-Za-z] (use isalpha()), just append it to your `encrypted` string and go on to the next character
         - Otherwise use the `ord()` funciton to retrieve the ordinal value of the character and store it in a `chnum` variable (will be between 65 for 'A' and 90 for 'Z' or between 97 for 'a' and 122 for 'z')
         - Subtract from 65 `chnum` if it is an upper case character or 97 from chnum if it is a lower case character...this will give you a value between 0 and 25
         - Add 13 to `chnum` (value will be between 13 and 38)